DiaaZiada/ISeeYa/README.md

     "from_face":["gender"]
 }
 ```

-and the result will be in the return result dictionary you can simply access by the key  **"gender"**

-genders = results['gender']
+You can access gender results by accessing the key `gender` from the result dictionary `genders = results['gender']`.

-gender: is a list of lists every list contains two elements the first element is a string of ("Male", "Female"), the second element is an integer of the percentage of confidence of that decision
+`gender`: is a list of lists every list contains two elements the first element is a string of ("Male", "Female"), the second element is an integer of the percentage of confidence of that decision

 # Expression Detection

-With ISeeya face detection API, you can detect the Expressions of the person using only his image or image that contains more than one person.

-by sending an image and return list evey element contains string of the expersion with the confidence in percentage of that decision
+With ISeeya face detection API, you can detect the Expressions of the person using only his image or image that contains more than one person by sending an image to the server.
+The return is a list of every element containing a string of the expression with a percentage of the accuracy of that decision.

-## Expersions
+## Expressions

 -   'ANGER'
 -   'DISGUST'